 I came across the term “Gentleman Explorer” while reading about Julius Brenchley, born on November 30th, 1816 (we share the same the birthday, he’s slightly older though.) in Kent, England.
 Brenchley was an ordained minister and dubbed a “Gentleman Explorer”, who “spent much of his adult life exploring the world in his tireless search for knowledge.
 His life was shaped by his ‘passionate love of wandering’.”

-I take the CALL OF GOD on my life VERY SERIOUSLY, I take my position as a Pastor VERY SERIOUSLY, I just try not to take myself to seriously… sometimes I think that one of the greatest things pastors can do to spread the Gospel, is just lighten up and have some fun.
+I take the CALL OF GOD on my life VERY SERIOUSLY, I take my position as a Pastor VERY SERIOUSLY, I just try not to take myself to seriously… sometimes I think that one of the greatest things pastors can do to spread the Gospel is just lightening up and have some fun.
 How can we be expected to share the GOOD NEWS if it’s BAD NEWS to everyone else when we show up.